-Overall, the data analyzed in this study consisted of 3,479 pauses taken over the course of 2.8 hours of recorded speech.
-Table 1 informs on the quantity of data each participant contributed in each task and on the moments of the associated pause duration distributions.
-The second column of Table 1 gives the participation rate, and its variation between 63 and 68 reflects the circumstance that speech tasks were added to the study in the first week of its commencement.
-Columns 3 - 5 give basic participant averaged statistics; people in each task contributed about 10 pauses that together consumed about five seconds in the context of task fulfillment that lasted between 27 and 36 s.
-Columns 6 - 8 give the first three moments of the pause duration distributions formed by pooling pauses over participants.
-These distributions are illustrated in Fig. 3.
+Overall, the data analyzed in this study consisted of 3,479 pauses taken over the course of 2.8 hr of recorded speech.
+Table 1 reports the quantity of data each participant contributed in each task and on the moments of the associated pause duration distributions.
+The second column of Table 1 shows the participation count, and its variation between 63 and 68 reflects the circumstance that speech tasks were added to the study in the first week of its commencement.
+Columns 3 through 5 show basic participant averaged statistics; people in each task contributed about 10 pauses that together consumed about 5 s, in the context of task ful-